carelvwyk/bitgo-docs/index.html.md

 BitGo's authentication is via the "Authorization" header, which allows the caller to specify an access token.

 Access tokens are used to maintain a session and are created via the password login (requires OTP) or Oauth login paths.
-Typical access tokens are valid for 1 hour and require an OTP unlock to spend funds.

-By default, tokens are bound to a single IP address and valid for 60 minutes, after which time the user must re-authenticate.
+Typical access tokens are locked to a single IP-address and valid for 60 minutes.
+After expiry the user must re-authenticate.

-For certain API calls, a valid session token is not sufficient.
-To access these API calls, the session must be explicitly unlocked using the Unlock API, using an additional 2-factor code.
+For API calls that spend funds, a valid session token is not sufficient.
+To access these API calls, the session must be explicitly unlocked using the Unlock API, using an additional OTP.
 A single unlock call enables the user to do one transaction of any size (still subject to wallet policy), or any number of transactions up to an internal BitGo-managed quota.

 <aside class="info">
-APIs which require unlocking will include needsUnlock=true in their response, if the session is currently locked, or if the current unlock session has insufficient transaction quota remaining.
+APIs which require unlocking will include `needsUnlock=true` in their response, if the session is currently locked, or if the current unlock session has insufficient transaction quota remaining.
 </aside>

-Alternatively, access tokens created for API purposes can be unlocked indefinitely up to a certain amount, but must be bound to certain scopes when created.
+Alternatively, custom access tokens can be created bound to specific scopes for expiration time, permission level, and spending amount.

 ## API Access Tokens